India’s health workers left without government insurance cover as Covid-19 second wave hits country

 On March 26, 2020, two days after enforcing a national lockdown to combat Covid-19, the Central government announced a special insurance scheme for all healthcare workers fighting the pandemic on the frontlines.
 The insurance cover promised Rs 50 lakh to the family of every health worker who died of Covid-19 while on duty.

 One year later, while India is in the throes of a deadly second wave that has stretched healthcare systems to their limits, this insurance scheme has lapsed.
-So far, the Centre has not made any announcement about extending the scheme.
+So far, the Centre has not made any announcement about extending the scheme, but the Ministry of Health and Family Welfare claims it is talks with public sector insurance company New India Assurance to provide a “new dispensation” for “Corona Warriors”.

 The lapsing of the scheme came into focus on Sunday when a letter dated March 24 by Rajesh Bhushan, secretary of the health ministry’s National Health Mission, to chief secretaries of all states and union territories, was circulated on Twitter.